-The Relative Distance listed in this table expresses the Moon’s distance as a fraction between apogee (0.0) and perigee (1.0).
-For much more on Super Moons and a complete list of them for this century, see Full Moon at Perigee (Super Moon): 2001 to 2100.
+The Relative Distance listed in the Super Moon table expresses the Moon’s distance as a fraction between apogee (0.0) and perigee (1.0).
+For more information on Super Moons and a complete list of them for this century, see Full Moon at Perigee (Super Moon): 2001 to 2100 (AstroPixels.com).

 Besides its obvious phases, the Moon also undergoes some additional extremes in its orbit including: Perigee and Apogee, Ascending/Descending Nodes, and Lunar Standstills.
-Each of the above links covers lunar phenomena for the entire 21st Century.
+Each of these AstroPixels links covers lunar phenomena for the entire 21st Century.

-Besides presenting the Moon’s phase and apparent size, the video shows the Moon’s orbital position with respect to the Sun and Earth, and it’s distance from Earth.
+Besides presenting the Moon’s phase and apparent size, these videos show the Moon’s orbital position, sub-Earth and subsolar points, distance from the Earth at true scale, and labels of craters near the terminator.
 As the Moon orbits Earth, it appears to wobble and tip on its axis.
-This motion is called libration and it allows us to see about 59% of the Moon’s surface.
+This motion is called libration and it allows us to see about 59% of the Moon’s surface (see Libration (EarthSky)).
 The major cause of libration is due to our changing line of sight because of the Moon’s elliptical orbit.

 Watching the Moon’s phases wax and wane as well as the occasional lunar eclipse can best be enjoyed with the naked eye and binoculars.
 And you don’t even need a dark sky since the Moon is easily visible from the heart of brightly lit cities.

-The Moon phases and lunar phenomena discussed here were all generated with computer programs I’ve written (THINK Pascal running on a Macintosh G4) using Astronomical Algorithms (Jean Meeus).
+The Moon phases and lunar phenomena discussed here were all generated with computer programs I’ve written (THINK Pascal and FORTRAN 90 running on a Macintosh G4 and MacBook Pro) using Astronomical Algorithms (Jean Meeus).

 – Fred Espenak